swaroop-500apps/js-training-demo/Task20/readme.md

-Combine an Array into a String Using the join Method The join method is used to join the elements of an array together to create a string.
-It takes an argument for the delimiter that is used to separate the array elements in the string.
+Add Elements to the End of an Array Using concat Instead of push Functional programming is all about creating and using non-mutating functions.

+The last challenge introduced the concat method as a way to merge arrays into a new array without mutating the original arrays.
+Compare concat to the push method. push adds items to the end of the same array it is called on, which mutates that array.
 Here's an example:

-const arr = ["Hello", "World"];
+const arr = [1, 2, 3];
-const str = arr.join(" ");
+arr.push(4, 5, 6);
-str would have a value of the string Hello World.
+arr would have a modified value of [1, 2, 3, 4, 5, 6], which is not the functional programming way.

-Use the join method (among others) inside the sentensify function to make a sentence from the words in the string str.
-The function should return a string.
-For example, I-like-Star-Wars would be converted to I like Star Wars.
-For this challenge, do not use the replace method.
+concat offers a way to merge new items to the end of an array without any mutating side effects.

+Change the nonMutatingPush function so it uses concat to merge newItem to the end of original without mutating original or newItem arrays.
+The function should return an array.

-url - chrome-extension://gcfefmncefkaghcobeocaekopmmpofmc/popup/popup.html#/video?id=115191
+url - chrome-extension://gcfefmncefkaghcobeocaekopmmpofmc/popup/popup.html#/video?id=115198